Brother of one of the men killed in Stockton speaks out

 STOCKTON, Calif.
-(KTXL) — Larry Lopez says you could learn a lot about his brother Laurence Lorenzo Lopez through his music.
+(KTXL) — Jerry Lopez says you could learn a lot about his brother Laurence Lorenzo Lopez through his music.

 Even weirder, says Lopez, is that police don’t think his brother’s murder is an isolated event.

-“You see random crimes here or there all through Stockton, and now it seems like they might have something that’s connecting the case,” Larry Lopez said.
+“You see random crimes here or there all through Stockton, and now it seems like they might have something that’s connecting the case,” Jerry Lopez said.

 Laurenzo Lopez was killed on Porter Avenue just before 2 a.m.
 Sept.
 27. His brother says the 54-year-old had been struggling in recent years and did not have a consistent living situation.
 He says his brother did odd jobs, including one that might have brought him to a neighborhood where he didn’t live in the middle of the night.

-“Walking through the area trying to collect a couple of cans, get a little money,” Larry Lopez said.
+“Walking through the area trying to collect a couple of cans, get a little money,” Jerry Lopez said.
 “They’re saying it was just senseless and it just happened.”

 Lopez was shot dead.
 Police haven’t named any suspects, but they’re looking to speak to a person shown in a blurry surveillance image as a person of interest in five killings.

-Note: Correction: A previous version of this story misidentified the interviewee.
-The article has been updated with the correct name.